bytewizer/microserver/README.md

 ------------
 Software: Microsoft .NET Micro Framework 4.3 or higher.
-Hardware: In addition to the emulator console application example projects, this project was developed using<a href="https://www.ghielectronics.com/"> GHI Electronics</a> Raptor and CobraII mainboards.
+Hardware: In addition to the emulator console application example projects, this project was developed using<a href="https://www.ghielectronics.com/"> GHI Electronics</a> Raptor and Cobra II mainboards.

 Nuget (coming soon)
 -------------------